2018 Ryder Cup Captains

 When Jacklin was appointed captain, the USA had only lost three times in 24 Ryder Cups and the competition was in danger of becoming little more than an exhibition.
 Getting the most out of greats like Faldo, Langer and Ballesteros, Jacklin inspired two wins which ensured the Ryder Cup was restored to its position as one of sport’s greatest spectacles.

 Head back to Bet UK's dedicated Ryder Cup news page for all you need to know about the 2018 Ryder Cup.
-Get the latest Ryder Cup betting odds at Bet UK's sportsbook, as well as our Bet UK Boosts for the competition.
+Get the latest Ryder Cup betting odds at Bet UK's online betting, as well as our Bet UK Boosts for the competition.

 *All odds from Bet UK’s online sportsbook correct at the time of writing.